Arwal district: How to reach

 Arwal district is 65 km from Patna District.
 It is bounded with Patna, Aurangabad, Jehanabad and Bhojpur District.
 This district is not connected by Rail.
 It can be reached by Road either from any of the bounded districts.
-Nearest airport is Patna airport which is 65 km from this district.
+Nearest airport is Patna airport which is 65 km from this district and nearest railway station is Jehanabad (JHD) railway station which is about 35 km.